mkjt2/gx/README.md

 # gx
 ## Compare Golang compression libraries

-How to decide?
-Try out a bunch of them at once. `gx` will perform a compress/decompress cycle for a given file with a broad selection of algorithms (standard and third party).
+How to decide between them?
+Try out a bunch of them at once. `gx` will perform compress/decompress cycles for a given file with a selection of algorithms (standard and third party).

-### Usage
+### How to use

 #### Install `gx`
 ```